Code-Inside/Blog/terms.md

 <h4>6.
 Rights of the data subject</h4>
 <ul style="list-style: none;">
 <li><h4>a) Right of confirmation</h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact our Data Protection Officer or another employee of the controller.</p>
+If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact our controller.</p>
 </li>
 <li><h4>b) Right of access</h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller free information about his or her personal data stored at any time and a copy of this information.
 Furthermore, the European directives and regulations grant the data subject access to the following information:</p>